The Great Work Guild Agency Directory is Live! Explore it →

 1. Crystl.dev — The Best Terminal for Claude Code

 Crystl.dev was purpose-built for the age of AI-assisted development, and it shows.
-It’s a modern, GPU-accelerated terminal with first-class support for Claude Code and other AI coding tools.
+It’s a modern, GPU-accelerated terminal that runs any CLI agent — Claude Code, Codex, Gemini CLI, and more — with first-class, dedicated support for Claude Code and Codex.

 What makes it stand out: